apache/trafficserver/doc/developer-guide/design-documents/reloading-plugins.en.rst

   traffic_ctl config reload

 This feature is enabled by default.
-It can be turned off by setting the configuration variable :ts:cv:`proxy.config.plugin.dynamic_reload_mode` to ``0`` in :file:`records.config`.
+It can be turned off by setting the configuration variable :ts:cv:`proxy.config.plugin.dynamic_reload_mode` to ``0`` in :file:`records.yaml`.
 When the feature is turned off, once ATS is started one will be able load only one version of a plugin, and re-loading the same plugin would do nothing.

 Although plugin reloading should be transparent to plugin developers, the following are some design considerations and implementation details for this feature.